kirtimandwade20/QuarkusTutorials/RestClientSample/quarkus-restclient/README.md

 # quarkus-restclient Project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
-This contains sample for invoking Third Party Rest API Using Quarkus
+1) This contains sample for invoking Third Party Rest API Using Quarkus Check thte FruityViceService for the implementation, also we need to add the api-url in application.properties.

+ 2) Fault Tolerance
+  Fault tolerance implemented using Circuitbreaker and Fault tolerance annotations provided by quarkus

+ 3) HealthCheck
+    Health check is implemented for checking healthcheck of resources and the 3rd party API's.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .